Arunm619/coding/readme.md

 **4.Maximum sum such that no two elements are adjacent** [See Solution](https://gist.github.com/arun-sudharsan/700232d8b1784906ca784a5bb1598941)

-5.Maximum and minimum of an array using minimum number of comparisons
+**5.Maximum and minimum of an array using minimum number of comparisons** [See Solution](https://gist.github.com/arun-sudharsan/d1c611fe5c89f52cf691f0f12f2449d6)

 6.Maximum difference between two elements such that larger element appears after the smaller number